Types of Guitar Stands

 Pros:

-• Compact and Lightweight: A-frame stands are usually lightweight and foldable, making them great for musicians on the go.
+• Compact and Lightweight: Great for musicians on the go.

-• Affordable: A-frame stands are often budget-friendly and accessible for all types of players.
+• Affordable: Budget-friendly for all types of players.

 Cons: